 The University of Alaska is committed to working closely with all federal and state agencies and private enterprise to further develop collaboration and new exposures for future growth in all areas of science and technology.

-The duties of the Vice President for Academic Affairs and Research, directs a division of services including Academic Affairs and Research, Corporate Programs, Student Services, Health Programs, and Distance Education.
+The duties of the Vice President for Academic and Student Affairs, directs a division of services including Academic Affairs and Research, Corporate Programs, Student Services, Health Programs, and Distance Education.
 The Vice President works with the UA campuses on academic and research initiatives and collaborations to promote research in Alaska.

 Academic Affairs & Research